 - The host committee selects the Traditional Plants coordinator.
 The Traditional Plants coordinator will reserve an appropriately-sized Traditional Plants location.
 A small conference room will suffice.
-The suggestion length of the competition is at least two (2) days. - The Traditional Plants coordinator will provide periodic updates to the host committee concerning registration numbers. - The Traditional Plants coordinator may use the proven rules from above and make adjustments as the need arises to adapt to the specific host location, participant-entry size, budget limitations, etc. - The Traditional Plants coordinator might need to recruit ~ two (2) people (faculty, students, or staff members) to assist with judging, onsite monitoring, and registration. - Suggested Checklist of Materials to bring to the conference: master spreadsheet of the registered students, enough scorecards for each Traditional Plants participant, laptop with Traditional Plant PowerPoint presentation. - Have a firm registration deadline.
+The suggested length of the competition is at least two (2) days. - The Traditional Plants coordinator will provide periodic updates to the host committee concerning registration numbers. - The Traditional Plants coordinator may use the proven rules from above and make adjustments as the need arises to adapt to the specific host location, participant-entry size, budget limitations, etc. - Generally, this competition does not include a speaking/pronunciation aspect, especially for American Disability Act reasons (as always, please be sensitive to any differently abled registrant).
+However, at the discretion of the Traditional Plants coordinator, the competition may include a speaking/pronunciation requirement.
+The coordinator must add a phonetic spelling reference sheet to the preparation packet for the student registrants to study.
+If there are multiple acceptable pronunciations to a Traditional Plant, all acceptable phonetical spellings must be included in the preparation materials.
+Any one (1) correct pronunciation (per Traditional Plant) by a student competitor will be acceptable to satisfy this additional requirement to the competition. - The Traditional Plants coordinator might need to recruit ~ two (2) people (faculty, students, or staff members) to assist with judging, onsite monitoring, and registration. - Suggested Checklist of Materials to bring to the conference: master spreadsheet of the registered students, enough scorecards for each Traditional Plants participant, laptop with Traditional Plant PowerPoint presentation. - Have a firm registration deadline.
 Postmarked, faxed, emailed, etc. at least seven (7) days before the start of the conference.
 No exceptions. - Enter registered students into a master spreadsheet by college/team to ease the checking in process at the conference. - The coordinator arrives at the conference at least a day before the competition to setup the room reserved for the Traditional Plants with a table and the laptop. - The Traditional Plants coordinator is responsible for reporting the winning team to the awards' banquet coordinator.